IngLP/PerplexitySearchMCP/PRD/Perplexity-Search-MCP.md

 - Any LLM/sonar/generation endpoints; summarization; snippet generation.
 - Pagination or multi-query (no list[str] for query).
 - Source scraping or downloading content; only metadata/links.
-- Advanced filters (besides search_domain_filter) or ranking customization.
+- Advanced filters or ranking customization.
 - Caching, persistence, or background jobs.
 - Rollout/ops playbooks; containerization; CI/CD.